 Note: This post was written as review of a session offered at Splunk .conf20.
 The information was current at the time of writing (Splunk 8.1) and still holds value today with Splunk 9.x.

 As a Splunker, you’re constantly faced with questions about what can help or hurt you in Splunk.
-And if you attended some of this year’s .conf20 sessions, you’re probably asking yourself this question:
+And you may be asking yourself this question:

 “Should I use INGEST_EVAL?”

 The answer to this is a solid… maybe.

 At a recent Splunk .conf, Richard Morgan and Vladimir Skoryk presented a fantastic session on different capabilities for INGEST_EVAL.
 When you get a chance, take a look at their presentation recording!
 In this review, we’ll go through Richard and Vladmir’s presentation and discuss inspiration derived from it.
 These guys know what they’re talking about, now I’m giving my two-cents.